cmaxw/devchat-eleventy/src/my-ruby-story/mrs-094-rachel-roumeliotis-and-roger-magoulas.md

 ## Episode Summary

-Rachel Roumeliotis and Roger Magoulas from O'Reilly Media join Charles Max Wood at OSCON.
-Rachel is the Vice President of  Content Strategy at O'Reilly Media and Roger is Vice President of Radar at O'Reilly.
+Rachel Roumeliotis and Roger Magoulas from O'Reilly Media join Charles Max Wood at OSCON to talk about the process of content development for OSCON.
+Rachel is the Vice President of  Content Strategy at O'Reilly and Roger is Vice President of Radar at O'Reilly.

+Rachel and Roger talk about the introduction of Cloud and Artificial Intelligence

 ## Links